ritza-co/abbey/article.md

 ### Install Abbey

+In the AWS web console for the IAM service:
+- Create a group called `readergroup`, with the permission `AmazonDynamoDBReadOnlyAccess`.

+Install Abbey:
 - Register an account at https://accounts.abbey.io/sign-up.
 - Under "Settings" — "API Tokens", create a new Abbey API key.
+(Although the tab is called "API Tokens" and the buttons are called "API Keys", don't be confused — these terms mean the same thing.
 Note that Abbey's [documentation on keys ](https://docs.abbey.io/admin/managing-api-keys#creating-new-api-keys) refers you to a "Developers" tab that does not exist.
-Rather follow this tutorial.
-(Also, although the tab is called "API Tokens" and the buttons are called "API Keys", don't be confused — these terms seem to mean the same thing.)
+Rather follow this tutorial.)
 - Browse to https://github.com/abbeylabs/abbey-starter-kit-aws-iam.
 - Click "Use this template" → "Create a new repository".
 This will fork the repository to your GitHub account.
 - Make it a private repository for safety and name it `abbeytest`.
 - Clone the repository to your computer into the `workspace\abbeytest` folder.

 Note that Terraform's list of [starter kit repositories](https://github.com/orgs/abbeylabs/repositories?language=&q=abbey-starter-kit&sort=&type=all) contains both `abbey-starter-kit-terraform-cloud` and `abbey-starter-kit-aws-iam`.
-Even though the AWS kits don't mention Terraform in their name, they still use Terraform.
+Even though the AWS kits don't mention Terraform in their name, all kits use Terraform.
 Don't use the Terraform cloud kit, as that is a paid Terraform service.

 - Browse to https://app.abbey.io/connections.
 - Click "Create a Connection".